bretleasure/SheetList/Readme.md

 | EnableAutoWrap | boolean | Enables auto wrapping of the table base on MaxRows and NumberOfSections |
 | MaxRows | int | Maximum number of rows before the table is wrapped |
 | NumberOfSections | int | The number of vertical sections the table should wrap to |

+## Privacy Policy

+This application does not collect or store any personal data.